ucdavisdatalab/Spatial_SQL/README.md

 1. Geography != Geometry

     i.
 Geography is QGS84
-    i.
+    ii.
 Geography has limited spatial functions
-    i.
+    iii.
 Geography is 2D
-    i.
+    iv.
 Geography is faster for generating visualizations
-    i.
+    v.
 Geometry is for full analysis
-    i.
+    vi.
 Geometry can be 3D

 ---------------------------------------------
 # Hands-On Tutorial